Williz4/gitcommands/README.md

 ## Description

-Git commands is a simple site that serves as a reference point for the various Git commands for both the novice & experienced student.
+Git commands is a simple site that serves as a reference point for the various Git commands for both the novice & experienced coder.

 ## Setup/Installation Requirements